-The deputy ministers of foreign affairs negotiated - with short breaks - from 10 in the morning on Saturday to quarter past 3 in the morning on Sunday, with no success whatsoever.
+The deputy ministers of foreign affairs negotiated - with short breaks - from 10 in the morning on Saturday to quarter past 3 in the morning on Sunday, with no success whatsoever

 One interesting element in the talks and discussions that were underway was that the Poles suggested - but only when talking with the Soviets - that the Chinese should be condemned.
 It was raised there but nowhere else.
-Apart from that they had very good comments concerning the text - very strong insertions - , especially concerning the GFR.
+Apart from that they had very good comments concerning the text - very strong insertions - , especially concerning the FRG.

 I forgot to mention: it was we who suggested to the Soviet comrades that the plan to issue a political communiqué should be dropped, because it seemed that it would be impossible to agree on it, - and instead we should issue a call.
 We could also have a short communiqué in which one or two sentences are said about Vietnam, the Middle East, but this should be done by saying that there is a resolution adopted by the Security Council, - and we could refer to the Soviet initiative in some way.
 It does not say anything about an aggressor, etc,. still it is a position of principle.
-As far as the GFR is concerned we agreed that we would perhaps mention the Bucharest formula.
+As far as the FRG is concerned we agreed that we would perhaps mention the Bucharest formula.
 We agreed on this but the first phase of the negotiations was not successful.
 Then at night we agreed that the Soviet side would request not to start the session at 10 but we should postpone it until 3 in the afternoon so that we could continue with the negotiations.

 The next day the negotiation was resumed.
 It was already getting half past 12 and we were waiting for the results.
 Then we swung into action.
 The Soviet comrades were still negotiating with the Poles, and we said: comrade Erdélyi should rush in and say: we suggest that the first secretaries and the prime ministers should meet at 2 to discuss how we could start at 3.
 They accepted it.
-We agreed to what we had already had consensus in: if one section falls, we might perhaps agree on the other one.
+We agreed to what we had already had consensus on: if one section falls, we might perhaps agree on the other one.
 We said section b. should stay.
 The Soviet comrades went as far as saying: we do not need b. either, and it would be the best if one of us, preceding the Romanians, suggested dropping section b.
-Then we had managed to liquidate the big political communiqué so much that even the small one was left incomplete.
-It does not contain the word Vietnam, it does not contain the word Middle East.
-We were truly sorry about it and in a more private conversation we shook our head but it was already half past 2, and we did not even dare to bring it up to the Soviet comrades, who had done an enormous job indeed.